adriensalon/bungeegum/README.md

 ## Quickstart

 _bungeegum_ requires a C++17 compiler.
 CMake is used to build the library, gtest targets can be enabled with the `BUNGEEGUM_BUILD_TEST` option.
 A doxygen documentation target can be enabled with the `BUNGEEGUM_BUILD_DOC` option.
-All the core widgets are implemented inside the `bungeegum::widgets` namespace.
+All the widgets that ship with _bungeegum_ are implemented inside the `bungeegum::widgets` namespace.

 ```C++
 using namespace bungeegum::widgets;